 Despite the establishment of the Protectorate under Oliver Cromwell, Royalists dated the reign of his son Charles II from the day of his father's execution.

-Henrietta Maria remained in Paris after her husband's death.
+Henrietta Maria remained in Paris with their youngest daughter, Henrietta Anne Stuart, after her husband's death.
 At one point bringing up her grandson, the young James Crofts, later Duke of Monmouth, the son of the future Charles II and Lucy Walter.

 She alienated her son Charles when she unsuccessfully attempted to convert her youngest son, Henry, Duke of Gloucester, to Catholicism.
 She returned to England after the Restoration in 1660 and lived at Somerset House until 1665.
 She eventually returned to France, founding a convent at Chailott.
 Henrietta Maria died at the Chateau de Colombes on 10th September, 1669 and was buried at St. Denis' Basilica, near Paris, amongst the tombs of the Kings of France.